irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 |  Gilza | ![](https://raw.githubusercontent.com/irbizzelus/random-noncode-stuff/refs/heads/main/Gilza_pics/Gambler.png)  |

 ### Changes Summary
+Even though this is a full rework, the general idea of "pick up ammo for bonuses" is still here, but with a more "gambly" twist!
 Adjusted all perk cooldowns to be at 4 seconds.
 Added more elements of random chance by allowing self-damage.
 Improved supportive capabilities with shorter cooldowns and more consistent healing amounts.
 Improved survivability by adding dodge to the final card, but also kept it's amount random to match the "Gambling" nature of the perk deck name.

 ### Additional info/tips